Our Lady of Willesden: Church of Our Lady of Willesden

-In 1885 a Catholic Mission was established in Harlesden for the growing Irish population. "[W]ith the help of the local Convent of Jesus and Mary, devotion was fostered to Our Lady of Willesden and a new statue blessed by Cardinal Vaughan in 1892."
+In 1885 a Catholic mission was established in Harlesden.
 The mission was served by a temporary chapel on Manor Park Road.
+In the chapel: "[W]ith the help of the local Convent of Jesus and Mary, devotion was fostered to Our Lady of Willesden and a new statue blessed by Cardinal Vaughan in 1892."
 In 1907, a larger church was built in Crown Hill.
-The mission became a parish in 1918 and a new church and shrine was built in 1931.
+The mission became a parish in 1918.

+In 1929, plans were drawn up for the construction of a new, larger church.
+The church was opened in 1931, in the Romanesque Revival style and it is a Grade II listed building.
 The northeast chapel is the shrine chapel of Our Lady of Willesden.

+On 15 August 1958, the feast of the Assumption, Saint Josemaría Escrivá consecrated Opus Dei to the Virgin Mary there in the church.
+The shrine chapel was refurbished in 1995.
 The Guild of Our Lady of Willesden was established in 2002.
 The Roman Catholic Diocese of Westminster celebrates the Feast of Our Lady of Willesden on 3 October.
 The annual Catholic pilgrimage takes place in May.

+Crowning at Wembley Stadium

+On 3 October 1954, the Catholic statue of Our Lady of Willesden was crowned at Wembley Stadium.
+It was done as part of the centenary celebrations of Ineffabilis Deus, the definition of the Immaculate Conception.
+A Pontifical High Mass was celebrated in the stadium, attended by approximately 94,000.
+The Mass was celebrated by Cardinal Bernard Griffin, the Archbishop of Westminster.
+After the Mass and crowning ceremony, a procession of around 2,000 people was done, which carried the statue to Our Lady of Willesden Church.
+At the church, the statue was received by the cardinal, bishops and the papal nuncio to Great Britain, Archbishop Gerald O'Hara.